Q:

 Does the College offer preparation exercises for the OACIQ exam?

-In addition to the OACIQ skills validation activities, the Collège de l’immobilier du Québec is proud to offer the new OACIQ Exam Preparation Workshop.
-This workshop is available to students who have successfully completed their residential real estate brokerage program.
-This workshop gives students the opportunity to complete scenarios reflecting real estate transactions, followed by an interactive review session with a teacher.
-This formula therefore allows students to confirm the competencies acquired, and potentially identify the competencies to be reviewed before their OACIQ certification exam.
+In addition to the OACIQ competency validation exam, the Collège de l’immobilier du Québec also offers a preparatory workshop for the OACIQ exam.
+This workshop is available to students who have successfully completed either the residential or commercial real estate brokerage program.
+It provides students with the opportunity to complete scenarios that reflect real estate transactions, followed by an interactive review session with an instructor.
+This format allows students to confirm the competencies they have acquired and identify, if needed, the skills they should review before the OACIQ certification exam.

 Q: